A short introduction to the Hellenic tradition

 The YSEE, Thyrsos and the Labrys Community are the main Hellenic collectives.
 The YSEE is a foundation member of the European Congress of Ethnic Religions (ECER, formerly WCER) and represented Hellenismos at the Parliament of the World’s Religions 2018 in Toronto, Canada.
 The purpose of the ECER “is to serve as an international body that will assist Ethnic Religious groups in various countries and will oppose discrimination against such groups.”
 The principal aim of Hellenic collectives is the full restoration and autonomy of the Hellenic ethnos, its identity and tradition.
 Ethnic traditions can only be either free, that is, autonomous, or unfree and subjected to foreign value systems or ideologies (for example to the main ideologies of modernity, i.e. conservatism, liberalism, nationalism, internationalism, which are understood by many ethnic Hellenes as “political monotheism”).
 This is, among other reasons, why autonomy is so valuable to ethnic Hellenes.
 “The Hellenic tradition is, like any other ethnic tradition, only accountable to itself and does not depend on what others think about it” (Vlassis G. Rassias, from a lecture that was held at the Hellenic philosophical institution Hekatēvólos on June 9, 2018, in Athens, Greece).

 The most important Hellenic collective is the Supreme Council of ethnic Hellenes (YSEE), which is a nativistic movement.
 A nativistic movement is defined as any “conscious, organized attempt on the part of a society’s members to revive or perpetuate selected aspects of its culture” (Ralph Linton: Nativistic Movements, in: American Anthropologist.
 Vol. 45, Nr.
 2, 1943, p.
 230).
 People’s economic situation, philosophical affiliations, political standpoints or sexual orientations do not concern Hellēnismôs.
 Ideologies, political parties and artificial modern opposites (such as nationalism-internationalism, capitalism-leninism etc.) are irrelevant to Hellēnismôs, for these things have no place in ethnic religions.
+“By Ethnic Religion, we mean religion, spirituality, and cosmology that is firmly grounded in a particular people’s traditions.
+In our view, this does not include modern occult or ariosophic theories/ideologies, nor syncretic neo-religions” (ECER: About ECER).
 It should be clear by now that Hellenismos is not only religion, since it addresses the whole human being, it is culture, tradition, religion, worldview, philosophy, language, identity, virtue system and a way of life, and at the same an authentic alternative to the Occident, Orient and Romiosyni.

 1. Christianity, parliamentarianism, nationalism, internationalism, occultism, “neopaganism”, New Age.